A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Implications and discussion

 We numerically integrate the SFR LF between a given lower limit and $10^5$~\msunyr to obtain the SFRD following Eq.~\ref{eq:sfrd}.
-Because GLIMPSE goes deeper than previous studies, who set a lower integration limit at ${\rm SFRD}_{\rm min} \sim 0.24-0.30$ \msunyr (hereafter, \textit{standard}).
-This corresponds to $\log_{10}(L_{\ha}/\text{\ergs})\approx40.75$, which only covers the brighter galaxies of GLIMPSE and discard the faint-end.
-Therefore, we will compare our results with the same integration limit, as well as the deeper limit of $0.005$ \msunyr (hereafter: deep, and approximately corresponding to the faint-end of the GLIMPSE detections of $L_{\ha}\sim 10^{39}$ \ergs).
-In addition, while in principle Eq.~\ref{eq:sfrd} must be integrated to infinity, the uncertainties due to unexplored parameter space and numerical errors would artificially increase the measurement uncertainties in the bright-end.
-Therefore, to avoid it, we set a reasonable integration upper limit of $1000$ \msunyr (i.e. $L_{\ha} \approx 10^{44}$ \ergs).
+Because GLIMPSE goes deeper than previous studies, who set a lower integration limit at ${\rm SFRD}_{\rm min} \sim 0.24-0.30$ \msunyr (hereafter, standard).
+This corresponds to $\log_{10}(L_{\ha}/\text{\ergs})\sim40.75$, which only covers the brighter galaxies of GLIMPSE and discard the faint-end.
+Therefore, we will compare our results with the same integration limit, as well as the deeper limit of $0.005$ \msunyr (hereafter: deep, and approximately corresponding to the faint end of the GLIMPSE detections of $L_{\ha}\sim 10^{39}$ \ergs).
+In addition, while in principle Eq.~\ref{eq:sfrd} must be integrated to infinity, the uncertainties due to unexplored parameter space and numerical errors would artificially increase the measurement uncertainties at the bright end.
+Therefore, to avoid it, we set a reasonable integration upper limit of $1000$ \msunyr (i.e. $L_{\ha} \sim 10^{44}$ \ergs).

-On Fig.~\ref{fig:SFRD}, we observe the redshift evolution of the cosmic star formation rate density (SFRD).
-We showed multiple literature points, coming from both UV measurements \citep{oesch_dearth_2018, bouwens_alma_2020} and \ha~measurements \citep{bollo_h_2023-1, covelo-paz_h_2025, fu_medium-band_2025}, as well as two sets of GLIMPSE data points with different integration limits.
-The bright orange data point corresponds to standard integration limit, while the light orange to a deep integration limit of $0.005$ \msunyr.
-GLIMPSE reaches deeper line fluxes, and shows a flattening that suggests fainter galaxies do not significantly contribute to the star formation rate density.
+In Fig.~\ref{fig:SFRD} we observe the redshift evolution of the cosmic star formation rate density (SFRD).
+We showed multiple literature points, coming from both UV measurements \citep{oesch_dearth_2018, bouwens_alma_2020} and \ha~measurements \citep{bollo_h_2023, covelo-paz_h_2025, fu_medium-band_2025}, as well as two sets of GLIMPSE data points with different integration limits.
+The bright orange data point corresponds to standard integration limit, while the light orange to a deep integration limit of $0.005$ \msunyr. {GLIMPSE reaches deeper line fluxes, and shows flattening that suggest that fainter galaxies do not significantly contribute to the star formation rate density.} GLIMPSE reaches deeper line flux limits and reveals a flattening in the LFs, suggesting that the contribution of fainter galaxies to the star formation rate density is not significant.
 Therefore, we decided to add a secondary measurement at lower integration limit.
-Tab.~\ref{tab:SFRD} gives the SFRD for both integration limits and both redshift ranges, as well as the compilation of literature data points shown in Fig.~\ref{fig:SFRD}.\\
+Table~\ref{tab:SFRD} gives the SFRD for both integration limits and both redshift ranges, as well as the compilation of literature data points shown in Fig.~\ref{fig:SFRD}.